-To clear the MAC addresses for a particular port on the EtherWAN Managed Switch (see Figure 26):
+To clear the MAC addresses for a particular port (see Figure 28):

-- 1. Click on the link to the port at the top of the Per Port VLAN Activities page. - 2.
-Click on the Clear MAC button at the bottom of the page. - 3.
+1. Click on the link to the port at the top of the Per Port VLAN Activities page.

+- 2. Click on the Clear MAC button at the bottom of the page. - 3.
 The statistics for the port will update every ten seconds.